Meth side effects may be enjoyable for some but can lead to many short-term and…

 What is Methamphetamine?

-Methamphetamine, also known as crystal meth, is a strong stimulant drug that comes in the form of a white crystal powder.
-On its own, it is bitter-tasting but has no odor, and it dissolves in alcohol or water.
-The drug functions by directly impacting your central nervous system and causes an intense high while decreasing appetite.
+Methamphetamine is a potent and dangerous stimulant drug that comes in the form of a white crystal powder.
+On its own, it is bitter tasting, odorless, and it dissolves in alcohol or water.
+Meth affects the body by directly impacting your central nervous system and causes an intense high while decreasing appetite.

 People usually use it one of three ways: smoking it, snorting it, or injecting it intravenously (into their veins) with a needle.
 Although it is odorless in its regular crystalline or powdered state, meth gives off a “chemical” smell when smoked.
 Some compare the chemical smell of the drug to cleaning products or, more specifically, ammonia.